arogozhnikov/arogozhnikov.github.io/_remarks/2020-02-01-statistic-numbers-that-lie.markdown

 Many years ago I heard frequently remarks like 'people in age from X to Y were surveyed in regions 1,2,3', but no mentions nowadays.
 Only endless percentages.

 Companies that run surveys publish their protocol, but that's only a part of the story. <br/>
-Common benchmark for such companies are elections.
+A common benchmark for such companies is elections.
 How often elections' results coincide with polls?
 Why?

 ### Another example: face recognition system

-Suppose you simply want reliable face recognition system, and don't care about money and speed.
+Suppose you simply want a reliable face recognition system, and don't care about money and speed.

 Sounds simple.
-Independent benchmark says the system of your choice has an accuracy of 99.9%.
+An independent benchmark says the system of your choice has an accuracy of 99.9%.
 Impressive, right?
 Wait.

 - what does 'accuracy' mean?
 Is it verification (e.g. of device owner) or recognition (finding correct person in the database)?
 - if second, how many people are there in the database?
 100?
 1'000?
 1'000'000?
-- if we know size of the database, which photos are there?
+- if we know the size of the database, which photos are there?
 On the street?
 At home?
 What's light conditions?

   these questions apply both to images in the database and to images you will recognize from.

   oh, and don't forget about image/camera quality

-- quality drops when person does not look straight at the camera.
+- quality drops when the person does not look straight at the camera.
 How significant is this drop in quality depending on angle?
 - what ethnicities are there in the database?
 Do they cover all your cases of interest?
 - how much data do you need to identify a person?
 - glasses? makeup? should I update images in the database each year?
 Twins are considered the same person or not?